-Second, this is what Nauticon is: It is an intimate gathering of no more than 900 fans and friends who want to talk about their favorite nerdy things.
+Second, this is what Nauticon is: It is an intimate gathering of no more than 900 fan-friends who want to talk about their favorite nerdy things.
 And want to learn more about their favorite nerdy things, and maybe find something else that's interesting too.
 There are entertainments specifically designed to get people gathered together over something that they can talk about, from Boat Trips around Cape Cod Harbor, to attending a Luau on the hotel grounds and beach, from cupcake wars to bacon vs. spam panels, to costume shows and drag queen make-up tips.
 Behind our panels fun names are diverse, educational and timely subject matters presented by panelists who are educated or experts in their fandom.
 Nauticon aims to bring panels to our attendees that they cannot find anywhere else.
-We have food pairings or whiskey, rum and other tastings that tantalize the taste buds and educate the palette.
+We have food pairings with whiskey, rum and other tastings that tantalize the taste buds and educate the palette.
 This year, who knows?
 But we bring in both fans and pros who can provide that kind of information and vibe that make this a weekend long event.

 Finally, Nauticon is for the 21+ fan and as such we require that every attendee up to and including the pros to sign a waiver that indemnifies us.
-We have all night long open parties in a waterside inn which exclusively has our badged attendees in all the rooms.
+We have open parties in a waterside inn which exclusively has our badged attendees in all the rooms.
 This is a place to meet a friend for life, or a friend for the night.
 Additionally, we bring in crowd specialists who take care of any problems that may arise from alcohol consumption, or just plain bad luck or medical need.

 This is the breakdown for invitations and compensations:

 Fan Panelists and Passionate Presenters: Persons who are involved with an aspect of fandom that they want to share.
 We offer these Panelists an audience to share their passion with, and our support in their endeavor.
 They are not compensated other than the admiration of their peers and the time on our schedule.
-They must purchase an attending badge and a hotel room, however we do offer panelists who moderate 3 or more panels a comp badge for the following year.
+They must purchase an attending badge and a hotel room, however we do offer panelists who moderate 3 or more panels or 1 event a comp badge for the following year.

 Specialty guests: These persons are invited by the Program Director or Convention Chair and have a particular interest that they have cultivated beyond the hobby level.
 We offer an comp badge and they present specific panels that are given priority on the convention schedule.
 They must purchase their own hotel room.